In December 2019 I took part in Öres - a month-long residency in the uninhabited island of Örö, Finland, part of the Archipelago National Park.

 This was an opportunity to spend a month completely focused on my artwork and ended up being revelatory in terms of overhauling my working practice, focusing my ideas and transforming and elevating my processes.
 The space and time and solitude provided a much-needed balm from my increasingly fraught mental and physical wellbeing resulting in a series of profound realisations about my practice, my personal life and wellbeing.

 I made a diary of work-in-progress words and images which you can read below.
-This will form the basis of my film currently in development: Rose Tinted, Crushed Black.
-I have also ended up with hours of footage that I will continue to use in future projects.
+These formed the basis of my film Rose Tinted, Crushed Black.
+(2021).
+I have also ended up with hours of footage that I will continue to use in future projects. - so far Ragged Arcadia (2020) and Duelling Lips (2020)